vatpac-technology/sops/docs/terminal/pearce.md

 <!--- Diagram here when RAAFv diagrams integrated into AIRAC --->

 #### Wannamal Lane
-The **Wannamal Lane** is centered on the PEA 356 radial, and facilitates transit to/from SUAs to the north
+The **Wannamal Lane** is centered on the PEA 356 radial, and facilitates transit to/from SUAs to the north.

 #### Alkimos Lane
 The **Alkimos Lane** is centred on the PEA 304 radial, and facilitates transit to/from the M147 restricted areas.